TomSgn/TomSgn/README.md

 ### Hi there 👋

-My name is Tom, and I am a student of IT at Epitech, which stands for the European Institute of Technology.
+My name is Tom, and I am a French student of IT at Epitech, which stands for the European Institute of Technology.
 I specialize in DevSecOps and Security Engineering.

 - 👨‍💻 Technologies: C, C++, Python, Terraform, Js/Ts,  ReactJS, Docker, AWS(Cloud)
 - 🌱 Learning: Rust, Ruby, Java/Kotlin, Flutter